 "We rely on the integrity of each firm, and for the most part, they comply with our guidelines," said Cpl.
-Tom Hosinski, county police towing supervisor, who added that he may receive one or two complaints a week.
-If you have a complaint, write Hosinski at 580 Metropolitan Grove Rd., Gaithersburg, Md.
+Tom Hosinski, county police towing supervisor, who said he may receive one or two complaints a week.
+If you've got a complaint, write Hosinski at 580 Metropolitan Grove Rd., Gaithersburg, Md.
 20878.

 Should you have an accident (no injuries, no property damage to others), call your towing service, if you have one, and check with local police to see whether you are required to report your accident.

 Dr. Gridlock would like to hear any experiences readers have had with towing from an accident.

 Latest in Taxi Fares Here are the latest recommended taxi fares to various points throughout the Washington area from the three major airports.
 These are provided by the Metropolitan Washington Airports Authority (Dulles International, Reagan National) and the Maryland Aviation Administration (Baltimore-Washington International).
 Note some new numbers on the National Airport guide since we last published it.

 Reagan National Airport

 Falls Church, $15

 Springfield Mall, McLean, $20